SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Add you own favorite fruit to the array and compare it to ``favoriteFruit`` with the ``==`` operator.
+   Add your own favorite fruit to the array and compare it to ``favoriteFruit`` with the ``==`` operator.
    Add the current temperature of your town to the dictionary.